M66B/FairEmail/FAQ.md

 * There are multiple email clients connected to the same account
 * The same email client is connected multiple times to the same account
 * The previous connection was terminated abruptly for example by losing internet connectivity

+<a name="FAQ24"></a>
+**(24) What is browse messages on the server?**

+Browse messages on the server will fetch messages from the email server in real time when you reach the end of the list of synchronized messages, even when the folder is set to not synchronize.
+You can disable this feature under *Setup* > *Advanced options* > *Browse messages on the server*.

 <br>